danielbls/RemiX-lang/README.md

 # RemiX-lang
 Better than Greg's language because this one exists.
-This is follows the C# syntax, but will be much easier to use.
+This language follows the C# syntax, but will be much easier to use.

 ### Getting Started
 ```